Israel Eldad: Biography

-Israel Scheib (later Eldad) was born in 1910 in Pidvolochysk, Galicia in a traditional Jewish home.
+Israel Scheib was born in 1910 in Pidvolochysk, Galicia in a traditional Jewish home.
 The Scheibs wandered as refugees during the First World War.
 In 1918, in Lvov, young Scheib witnessed a funeral procession for Jews murdered in a pogrom.
 After high school, Scheib enrolled at the Rabbinical Seminary of Vienna for religious studies and the University of Vienna for secular studies.
 He completed his doctorate on "The Voluntarism of Eduard von Hartmann, Based on Schopenhauer," but never took his rabbinical exams at the seminary.

-Meanwhile, he attended, with his father, a protest demonstration in front of the local British Consulate following the 1929 Arab riots in Palestine.
+Meanwhile, he attended, with his father, a protest demonstration in front of the local British Consulate following the 1929 Palestine riots in Palestine.
 The next year he read a poem by Uri Zvi Greenberg, "I'll Tell It to a Child," about a messiah who cannot redeem his people because they are not ready to accept redemption.
-Two or three years later, Scheib met Greenberg at a speech Greenberg was giving entitled “The Land of Israel Is in Flames.”
+Two or three years later, Scheib met Greenberg at a speech Greenberg was giving entitled "The Land of Israel Is in Flames."

-Pedagogic and academic career 1937-1939
+Pedagogic and academic career, 1937–1939

 Scheib's first job after graduation was high school teaching in Volkovisk.
 Scheib joined the staff of the Teachers Seminary in Vilna in 1937 while this city was part of Poland, where he stayed for two years.